tarantool/doc/doc/release/2021-08-releases.rst

 Logging
 ^^^^^^^

--   The ``log`` module now supports the symbolic representation of log levels.
+-   The ``log`` module now supports symbolic representation of log levels.
     Now it is possible to specify levels the same way as in the ``box.cfg{}`` call
     (:tarantool-release:`2.8.2`, :tarantool-issue:`5882`).